arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-20-earth-circumference.markdown

  - geometry
  - planets
 categories: science
+seo:
+ tags:
+  - calculate circumference of earth
+  - basic geometry
+  - eratosthenes method
+  - use of shadow
+ description: Is it really hard to find out surface area of the Earth ourselves?
+Not much actually!
+All we need is little bit of Geometry.
+Lets find out how ...
 ---

 Is it really hard to find out surface area of the Earth ourselves?
 Not much actually!
 All we need is little bit of Geometry.
 Lets find out how ...